dbwebb-se/mvc/example/symfony/README.md

 This part of the exercise comes from the article "[Installing & Setting up the Symfony Framework](https://symfony.com/doc/current/setup.html)".

-Ok, lets start to install a project skeleton using `composer create-project` into the directory `app`.
+Ok, let's start to install a project skeleton using `composer create-project` into the directory `app`.

 This creates a traditional Symfony web application.